KyoTranKMA/DRP-Website/README.md

 Final, $DB_NAME, $DB_USER, $DB_PASSWORD in DataBase which privileged must be the same with in utils/config.php/

-DB_SOCKET can other PATH in your PC
+ !!!DB_SOCKET can other PATH in your PC!!!